Close

 A big part of a cardiac rehab program is exercise.
 Regular exercise will make your heart and coronary arteries healthier.
 It helps increase strength, lower blood pressure, relieve stress, and control your weight.

-At Salina Regional Health Center, cardiac rehabilitation patients enjoy a brand new cardiac rehab area designed specifically for their needs with state-of-the-art exercise equipment and staffed with cardiac rehab nurses to assist with an exercise program that is designed specifically for each individual.
+At Salina Regional Health Center, cardiac rehabilitation patients enjoy a cardiac rehab area designed specifically for their needs with state-of-the-art exercise equipment and staffed with cardiac rehab nurses and respiratory therapists to assist with an exercise program that is designed specifically for each individual.
 Patients are monitored with a telemetry unit so that any abnormality in heart rhythm can be detected during exercise.
 The Cardiac Rehab unit is a safe, learning environment for those who may be concerned about how much or how hard they should be exercising.

 To learn more about Salina Regional's cardiac rehabilitation unit, call (785) 452-7588.